denynemec/elm-spa/README.md

 - `Page.NotFound.elm` - simple not found page for unknown routes
 - `Page.Posts.elm` - page with posts - implemented that we are ignoring model in update functions and we are using just data from msg payload, that can be old - potencial issue with asynchronous operations (cmd)
 - `Page.TodoList.elm` - page with todo items - implemeted without ignoring model in update.
 See that business logic for user - when to show loading indicator and update data (on success response on delete request from API), etc. is same as in `Page.Posts.elm` module.
-The data model is just designated differently - the way how the data `Model` is stored, is different.
+The data model is just designated differently - the way, how the data `Model` is stored, is different.
 See what can be achieved with data modeling!

 ### JS modules